Last updated: May 20, 2025

 Retailer incentive programs (e.g., rewards to retailers for achieving certain sales volume, enhanced displays, etc.) or other payments to encourage them to sell tobacco products

-The Protection of Health Act prohibits advertising and promotion of tobacco products.
-The definition of “promotion of tobacco products” includes any “other forms of encouragement to purchase or use tobacco products – with no exceptions for any means of reaching to a customer.”
+The law prohibits advertising and promotion of tobacco products.
+The definition of “promotion of tobacco products” includes any “other forms of encouragement to purchase or use [tobacco products], regardless of the form in which they reach the consumer.”
 It could be argued that retailer incentive programs fall under the category of “forms of encouragement to purchase or use tobacco products” and should therefore be prohibited.
-However, because the law does not explicitly address retailer incentive programs, the regulatory status “Uncertain” is given.
+However, because the law does not explicitly address retailer incentive programs, the regulatory status code “Uncertain” is given.

 Paid placement of tobacco products in TV, film or other media

-The Protection of Health Act prohibits advertising and promotion of tobacco products, including in TV and cinema.
-The definition of “tobacco advertising” includes “the distribution of . . . images of tobacco brands or symbols related to them, also: names and graphic symbols of tobacco product manufacturers . . . used to popularize the tobacco product brands.”
-Given this definition, the ban on tobacco advertising and promotion is interpreted as prohibiting paid placement of tobacco products in TV, film, and other media.
+The law prohibits advertising and promotion of tobacco products, including in TV and cinema.
+The definition of “tobacco advertising” includes “the dissemination of . . . brand images of tobacco products . . . or symbols related to them” and “the dissemination of the names or graphic symbols of entities producing tobacco products . . . promoting the brands of tobacco products.”
+Given this definition, the ban on tobacco advertising and promotion is interpreted as including paid placement of tobacco products in TV, film, and other media.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines with respect to paid placement of tobacco products.